What is Saybrook University?

 Saybrook was also a pioneer in distance learning, one of the first American universities to offer graduate education at a distance for working professionals.
 Today it offers exclusively graduate level courses that combine online education with in-person classes, intensive seminars, and conferences.
 As a result. students in nearly every state and across the globe are able to pursue advanced education without putting their life’s work on hold.
 Together they form a community that is united in the idea that education must be put into practice in order to create a humane and sustainable world.

-Today Saybrook is composed of four schools: the School of Organizational Leadership and Transformation, the School of Mind-Body Medicine, the School of Clinical Psychology, and the School of Psychology and Interdisciplinary Inquiry.
+Today Saybrook is composed of five departments: the Department of Leadership and Management, the Department of Mind-Body Medicine, the Department of Humanistic and Clinical Psychology, the Department of Counseling and the Department of Integrative and Functional Nutrition.

 Saybrook is a non-profit university and accredited by the Western Association of Schools and Colleges (WASC).